danielb2/slack-standup/README.md

 ---------------

     1. Automatic Conversions:
         a) Stars (*) at the start of lines are converted to bullets
         b) Hash (#) at the start of the lines are converted to numbered lists
         c) Dash (-) at the start of lines are converted to endash

     2. Comments in standup JSON file:
         a) // commented lines are ignored and not ported to the next day
         b) "// commented strings" are ignored for POST'ing but saved in the JSON

     3. Today to Yesterday:
         a) When used daily, Today's lists are automattically appended to Yesterday's list

+    4. Update Standup:
+        a) Re-run, edit and save; it will update the post with the new data

+    5. Delete Standup:
+        a) You can do it via the application or
+        b) Re-run, change 'live' to false and quit; it will remove the post